cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Starting and Stopping the Daemon ................................
-To Start a file DropZone daemon execute:
+To start a file DropZone daemon execute:
-  ``sudo service file-drop-zone start``
+  ``service file-drop-zone start``

-To Stop a file DropZone daemon execute:
+To stop a file DropZone daemon execute:
-  ``sudo service file-drop-zone stop``
+  ``service file-drop-zone stop``

 Note:  File DropZone stores log files in the /var/log/file-drop-zone directory.
 PID, states and statistics are stored in the /var/run/file-drop-zone directory